kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Demo Goal

-Take raw text.
+Take raw text
-Transform it into features.
+Transform it into features
 Produce a usable prediction

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.